-Ms. Holman presented the analysis for WP22-38b, which requests a closure of Federal public lands in Unit 10, Unimak Island to caribou hunting except by Federally qualified subsistence users unless the caribou population estimate exceeds a population threshold.
+Ms. Holman presented the analysis for WP22-38b, which requests a closure of Federal public lands in Unit 10, Unimak Island to caribou hunting except by Federally qualified subsistence users.
 Mr. Holmes made a motion to recommend removal of the closure from the unit specific regulations, and delegate authority to the Izembek NWR Refuge Manager to open and close Federal public lands to non-Federally qualified users annually based on the current population status of the Unimak Caribou Herd in consultation with ADF&G staff via delegation of authority letter only.
 Mr. Koso seconded the motion.
 The motion passed (5-1-0).
-The Council supports flexibility in harvest and season to provide additional harvest opportunity for federally qualified subsistence users and to maintain a sustainable herd level to reduce the chances of population crashes or exceedance habitat carrying capacity.
+The Council supports flexibility in harvest and season to provide additional harvest opportunity for federally qualified subsistence users and maintain a sustainable herd level to reduce population crashes or exceed habitat carrying capacity.

 Mr. Merizon, Small Game Program Coordinator with ADF&G, the proposal proponent, gave an introduction to this proposal.
-Mr. Plank presented the analysis for WP22-39, which requests creating specific harvest regulations for Alaska hare (Lepus othus) in Units 9 and 17.
+Mr. Plank presented the analysis for WP22-39.
 Mr. Holmes made a motion to support the proposal as written, seconded by Ms. Chernoff.
 The Council opposed the proposal (1-5-0) due to lack of biological data and population estimates.
-The Council remarked that they don't know what the Alaska hare population or subsistence harvest are.
+The Council remarked that we don't know what the Alaska hare population or subsistence harvest are.
 The Council also noted that nothing has changed since the last wildlife cycle when the Board rejected a similar proposal and that further restrictions to sport hunters should be implemented before restricting subsistence users.
 Hares are an important subsistence resource in the region, and especially for remote areas.